 1. Exceptional quality

-To be “exceptional”, the design of both the building(s) and the surrounding landscape should go far beyond what would be expected for a project that would not require Paragraph 80 approval, for example, building on brownfield land.
+To qualify as “exceptional,” the design of both the building(s) and the surrounding landscape should surpass what one would anticipate for a project not requiring Paragraph 80 approval, such as building on brownfield land.

-To be “outstanding”, the design and build should contain significant advances in both creative imagination and building innovation.
-Planning officials want to see a bold, distinctive technical design of the highest order and a construction that utilises cutting-edge techniques.
-Paragraph 80 properties should be truly unique.
-This is, after all, the continuation of a trend of era-defining architecture and landscape design going back centuries.
+To meet the “outstanding” criterion, the design and construction should showcase significant advancements in creative imagination and building innovation.
+Planning officials look for a bold, distinctive technical design of the highest order and a building that incorporates leading-edge techniques.
+Properties falling under Paragraph 80 should genuinely stand out; after all, it is the continuation of a trend of era-defining architecture and landscape design going back centuries.

-But, like “exceptional quality”, “outstanding” is subjective.
-This recently led to planning officers rejecting an application from a couple in Cornwall for a three-storey home only for the authority’s sub-area planning committee to disagree and give the green light to the project.
+Nevertheless, similar to “exceptional quality,” the term “outstanding” is a matter of subjective judgment.
+Such a case was illustrated recently when planning officers rejected an application for a three-story home in Cornwall, only for the local authority’s sub-area planning committee to disagree and grant approval for the project.

-However, its second meaning may be more important – sustainability in the sense of a development responding to its particular site and the surrounding landscape and resources.
-Your project should take as an example of this, the Planning Inspectorate overturned Shropshire County Council’s verdict against a “neo-classical building that is set on high ground back from the river’s edge”.
+However, the second facet of sustainability may hold even greater importance.
+It entails a development’s capacity to harmonise with its particular site, the surrounding landscape, and available resources.
+An exemplar of this principle emerges in the Planning Inspectorate’s decision to overturn Shropshire County Council’s verdict against a “neo-classical building that is set on high ground back from the river’s edge.
 Part of their reason was that the property’s “appearance…together with its compact nature, is reminiscent of a folly in the English grand house tradition…that successfully blends traditional and modern styles.”

-The Inspectorate ruled that “the design achieves a very high standard of quality” and that it passed this particular Paragraph 80 test.
+The Inspectorate ruled that “the design achieves a very high standard of quality” and successfully met this particular Paragraph 80 test.